Tianqi-Wang1/GMPDR/README.md

 Please install the necessary packages

-To download the pre-trained segmentation model weights, refer to https://drive.google.com/file/d/1u4hTk_BZGq1929IxMPLCrDzoG3wsZnsa/view?usp=sharing.
+To download the pre-trained segmentation model weights, refer to https://drive.google.com/file/d/14bHFGVx_DP-cqJuNnWMEQcJroT5e4eJ3/view?usp=sharing.
 Place the **SDD_segmentation.pth** file in the **segmentation_models** folder.
-We declare that the link originates from a published work cited in this paper.
-This link contains no information relevant to the present work.
-This codebase remains entirely anonymous.
+We declare that this link is also completely anonymous.